De-Armoring: A Pathway to Connection.

 What Is De-Armoring?

-De-armoring is the process of gently releasing the physical, emotional, and energetic tension and the unconscious memories that have accumulated in the body over time.
+De-armoring is the process of gently releasing the physical, emotional, and energetic tension and the memories that have accumulated in the body over time.
 It’s an invitation to let go of the armor we unconsciously carry, not by force, but by working with the body’s natural rhythms and intelligence.

 In Somatic Alignment, de-armoring happens on three key levels: